We are our own gathringe, bonded by our kinship, with a sense of creativity at its heart.

 Collective strength, unity, creativity, biscuits!

 Somehow we needed to visually convey this message.
-We are our own TRIBE.
+We are our own Gathering.

 The work needed to create a sense of presence, stature and an interaction.
 There needed to be uniformity with the overall form, but individuality in any artistic expression.
 The original question was just a guide.
 The component parts were to be given their own life.
 Each part was worked on separately.
 There was great trust given to the process and serendipity.